mlohajner/AFST/afst2/README.md

 # AFST2 - Analytic File Sync Tool 2

-AFST2 is the same tool, same usage, same philosophy as the original AFST **with one significant twist.**
+AFST2 is the same tool, same usage, same philosophy as the original AFST **with significant twist.**

 ## Usage